Invest in Cipher Mining Inc. (CIFR) to keep your portfolio healthy - The Dwinnex

-The price of Cipher Mining Inc. (NASDAQ: CIFR) closed at $1.96 in the last session, up 7.10% from day before closing price of $1.83.
-In other words, the price has increased by $+0.1300 from its previous closing price.
-On the day, 1745454 shares were traded.
-CIFR stock price reached its highest trading level at $2.0600 during the session, while it also had its lowest trading level at $1.7600.
+The price of Cipher Mining Inc. (NASDAQ: CIFR) closed at $2.05 in the last session, down -18.00% from day before closing price of $2.50.
+In other words, the price has decreased by -$0.1850 from its previous closing price.
+On the day, 2882263 shares were traded.
+CIFR stock price reached its highest trading level at $2.4600 during the session, while it also had its lowest trading level at $1.9600.

 Sponsored